ARTICLE

 • Bank statements and/or audited financial statements

 You should also consider speaking to a loans.com.au lending specialist.
 Our talented team can help you with the process of refinancing an SMSF loan or answer any questions you might have about the process.
+You can get in touch by calling 1300 538 089

-Just like refinancing a normal home loan, refinancing an SMSF loan will cost you money.
-From the loan application fee to the valuation fee to the ongoing fees; there are a number of costs to consider before deciding whether refinancing ends up being more cost-effective than sticking it out in your current LRBA.
+Just like refinancing a home loan, refinancing an SMSF loan costs money.
+Consider all the expenses before deciding whether refinancing ends up being more cost-effective than sticking it out in your current LRBA.

 About the article